CodingwithIITian007/100-days-of-code/log.md

 **Thoughts**: Generally, the craft of programming is the factoring of a set of requirements into a a set of functions and data structures.

+### Day 98: May 15, 2022

+**Today's Progress**: Success!
+Just solved Red John is Back on HackerRank.
+Can you complete the challenge? (https://hr.gs/e58)

+**Thoughts**: "The best error message is the one that never shows up."